The best pillows in 2020

 |Not specified

-This is yet another pillow with adjustable filling, but only in its outer layer -- the "inner" pillow is a sturdy memory foam pillow that maintains its shape and structure.
+This pillow has adjustable filling, but only in its outer layer -- the "inner" pillow is a sturdy memory foam pillow that maintains its shape and structure.
 Its exterior is made of quilted foam that you can spot-clean and air-dry.
 In addition to its "two pillows in one" design and supportive gusset, Nectar's pillow's main selling point is its memory foam pillow fill.
 This comfortable memory foam pillow conforms to the user's neck, shoulders and head to provide support without caving in, striking a balance that not every memory foam pillow can claim.
 One downside?
-The pillow isn't machine washable.
+The pillow itself isn't machine washable.

 CNET's Sharon Profis tested the memory foam pillow for 10 days and, after removing just a handful of filling, found it to be a comfortable option for her side sleeper position.
 The memory foam pillow, she noted, retains its structure and height, maintaining neck support throughout the night.